terrorizer1980/grit/README.md

 production ready.
 An extensive test suite is provided to verify its correctness.

-Grit is maintained by Tom Preston-Werner, Scott Chacon, Chris Wanstrath, and PJ Hyett.
+Original Grit is maintained by Tom Preston-Werner, Scott Chacon, Chris Wanstrath, and PJ Hyett.

+This fork is maintained by GitLab.com

 This documentation is accurate as of Grit 2.3.